GeorginaCarlisle/inspiring-young-writers/README.md

 ##### Give feedback

-Logged in users can give feedback on published work (user story 46).
+Logged in users can give feedback on published work (user stories 46 and 48).

 Key features:
 - When reading published writing in the library there is a clear button to 'Give Feedback'.